 Don’t focus solely on features.
 Identify the key benefits and transformations they can look forward to.

-For example, imagine a sustainable clothing brand that uses eco-friendly materials.
+For example, imagine a sustainable clothing brand using eco-friendly materials.

 The company could talk about the benefits of wearing eco-friendly clothes, such as a lower carbon footprint.